madetech/handbook/benefits/pension_scheme.md

 2. Log in
 3. Select Pension on the homepage
 4. Here you will find options which will allow you to choose a pension contribution amount which will be transfered from your benefits allowance.

+## Upcoming changes to pensions

+We have completed the review of our pension offering and will be introducing a much-improved pension offering for all employees from April 2022.
+The new pension scheme will be run by Scottish Widows and will follow a contribution matching model where Made Tech matches the level of contribution you decide to make.

+The pension available to you will be tied to your SFIA level, with pensions for SFIA 2-4 being up to 12% (6% matched), pensions for SFIA 5 being up to 14% (7% matched), pensions for SFIA 6 being up to 16% (8% matched) and pensions for SFIA 7 being up to 18% (9% matched).

+The new pension scheme will be based on a salary sacrifice approach which is more tax-efficient for both employer and employee.
+We’ll be removing the qualifying earnings limit, which should significantly simplify pension management for those of you who are higher rate taxpayers.

+We’ll kick off the work to transition to the new scheme in the coming weeks, more information to follow soon.